New Kitten Checklist (Must-Have Kitten Supplies in 2022)

 The same applies to air travel, where airports require pet owners to restrain their pets while traveling, you can get some good airline-approved cat carriers for use when traveling by air.

-8. Interactive Toys
+8. Interactive toys

 When your kitten is not playing with you or hunting, they are most probably sleeping.